a-gram/audioneex/README.md

 the CMake build script if it's not in a standard location.
 Remember to compile the library with the `-fPIC` flag (on Linux) otherwise linking errors will occur.
-If you want to build the examples as well, then you will need to get the Tokyo Cabinet library (there is also a port to Windows called 'tcejdb').
+If you want to build the examples as well, then you will need to get the Tokyo Cabinet library (for Windows there is a port from the EJDB project).
 Alternatively, you can use the Couchbase database (requires the libcouchbase driver).
 Optionally, should you need ID3 tag support to extract metadata from audio files, then get the TagLib library.
-Audioneex requires the header-only part of Boost, but the examples will need some compiled modules (thread, filesystem), so you can just compile those ones.
+Audioneex requires the header-only part of Boost, but the examples will need some compiled modules (thread, filesystem and their dependencies), so you can just compile those ones.

 **Step 2.**